Egalitarian and Just Digital Currency Networks

 Our main aim is to explore the possibility of distributive justice within a currency network.
-In order to do so, we must first address the issue of exchange rates among the different currencies.
+To this end, we first address the issue of exchange rates among the different currencies.
 For now, we defer the intricate question of the emergence of exchange rates to the next section, and provide a formal definition of exchange rates in this setting, denoting by $\emph{EX}_{ij}$ the amount of coins in $\calC^j$ that may be traded in $\calCN$ for a single coin in $\calC^i$.

 \begin{definition}[Coin Exchange Rates] The \textit{coin exchange rates} of a currency network $\calCN = \{\calC^1,...,\calC^k\}$ is given by a matrix $\emph{EX}\in \mathbb{R}^{k\times k}$ that satisfies: \begin{itemize} \item \textbf{Currency fungibility:} $\emph{EX}_{ii} =1$ for all $1\leq i\leq k$. \item \textbf{Arbitrage-free trade:} $\emph{EX}_{ij}\cdot \emph{EX}_{jl} = \emph{EX}_{il}$ for all $1\leq i,j,l\leq k$. \end{itemize} \end{definition}